Stevenage is experiencing transformational change.

 A £1bn regeneration programme led by Stevenage Borough Council, working with the Stevenage Development Board, is delivering a mixed-use town centre reflecting the aspirations of its people, and businesses, and recognising its new town heritage and spirit.

-Our ambition is for Stevenage to once again become a town where people want to live, work and play.
+Stevenage has many existing attributes, and we are building on these to enhance Stevenage as a town where people want to live, work and play.

-Stevenage occupies a unique place in British social history.
-As the first of the post-war New Towns, it laid the blueprint for modern urban living in the UK.
-It was built to be a utopia, a place where normal people could have great lives.
-This town offers a unique proposition: it’s home to a series of international, sector-leading organisations on Gunnels Wood Road, a quarter of the satellites currently orbiting the globe were built here, and Tim Peake controlled the ExoMars Rover from Airbus’ site in our town, to name just a few of the amazing things Stevenage has to be proud about.
+Stevenage was built to be a utopia, a place where normal people could have great lives.
+It is a town with a number of advantages all in one place: green parks and open spaces, a variety of shops, a leisure park with activities for the family alongside playing home to a series of international, sector-leading organisations and life science companies.
+To put our business credentials into perspective, a quarter of the satellites currently orbiting the globe were built here, and Tim Peake controlled the ExoMars Rover from Airbus’ site in our town.

 To find out more information about all of the regeneration schemes head to our Regeneration website - your one-stop shop for all your regeneration news.

 You can also follow us on social media for all of the latest news on the programme: